-Air quality, physical comfort, safety, hygiene, lighting and even the availability of space can all be provided at an optimal level to allow occupants to function properly.
+Air quality, physical comfort, safety, hygiene, lighting and even the availability of space can all be provided at an optimal level to offer occupants a better user experience.

 Smart buildings are greener, more energy efficient and more profitable.

-The use of sensors and cameras provides accurate data on building use that can be converted into informed decision making.
-The use of space can be improved on the basis of real data, as the building automatically generates active and living intelligence.
+The use of sensors and cameras provides accurate and clear data on building use, which can be converted into informed decision making.
+The use of the space can be improved on the basis of real data, as the building automatically generates active and living intelligence.

-Equipment, such as thermal sensors, measures data without using identifiable images of staff or the public.
+Equipment, such as thermal sensors, measures data without needing identifiable images of staff or the public.

-The implementation of intelligent systems in a building has many advantages, from profitability to improving the ecological aspect of the building.
+The implementation of intelligent systems in a building has many advantages, such as profitability and improving the ecological aspect of the building.
 Intelligent buildings are relatively new today, but given the wide range of benefits they offer, they will soon become the norm.

 With intelligent applications, you can monitor meeting room usage, availability of operating rooms, machines, etc. Inland navigation, in which an interactive application guides the visitor to a reserved parking space or meeting room, is also part of the offer.

-The Ido is the main characteristic.
-In addition, these are primarily mobile applications that allow the user to communicate with the building.
+The IoT (Internet of Things) is the main characteristic.
+These are primarily mobile applications that allow the user to communicate with the building.
 Most solutions are based on location data.
 Often, it is a question of knowing where a person is when they arrive, for example in the parking lot or in the building, and then providing them with the right information.

 Parking is a major concern in this fast-paced world.
-Road users spend a lot of time identifying a vacant parking space.
+Road users spend a lot of time searching for a vacant parking space.

-The AI can play an important role in these cases through ground pressure sensors and cameras all around that can collect information about parking lots.
-A parking AI tool, when powered by this type of data, will analyze parking space usage and provide complete information on empty parking spaces.
-By simply tapping on their smartphone, visitors will obtain complete information on the available parking spaces.
+Artificial Intelligence can play an important role in these cases through ground pressure sensors and cameras all around that can collect information about parking lots.
+A parking management tool, when powered by this type of data, will analyze parking space usage and provide complete information about empty parking spaces.
+By simply tapping on their smartphone, visitors will obtain this information about available parking spaces.

-In fact, the application will help visitors find the right place to park.
+The app will help visitors find the right place to park.
 Such assistance will not only improve the visitor experience, but also contribute to energy savings.
-This is the power of artificial intelligence and intelligent buildings.
+This is the power of artificial intelligence and smart buildings.

 You may also enjoy reading: